What is the Biomedical Translation Fund?

-Biomedical Translation Fund (BTF) Managers
+Biomedical Translation Fund Managers

-The Biomedical Translation Fund (BTF) has announced the three experienced venture capital fund managers to help bring biomedical discoveries from Australian start-ups to market.
+The Biomedical Translation Fund has announced the three experienced venture capital fund managers to help bring biomedical discoveries from Australian start-ups to market.

-The three BTF managers announced are:
+The Biomedical Translation Fund managers are:

 The Biomedical Translation Fund focuses on supporting early stage companies that are (or will be) developing and commercialising biomedical discoveries, for the health and economic wellbeing of Australians.